 The podcast and articles by Dr. Bhatt are intended to be strictly informative, and will not provide any diagnosis, treatment recommendation, or directed medical advice.
 Unfortunately, not all messages can be addressed, and no message is guaranteed a response.
 Information provided by Dr. Bhatt in articles and podcasts is intended to address common questions of general applicability, and may not apply to your unique situation.
 As a result, please do not use the advice or conclusions found in any articles and podcasts on this site as a substitute for professional personal medical advice.
 If you are looking for treatment, please call.

 Hayley: Hello, this is Hayley and you’re listening to Straight Talk With The Doc, a podcast on addiction, mental health, and treatment.
 We all know that addiction is dangerous and oftentimes deadly, but there’s one class of drugs that has killed hundreds of thousands of Americans and has become a major topic of conversation.
 Today we’re going to be talking about the opioid epidemic.
-And to help me break that down I’m joined by our medical director Dr. Bhatt, and our content director Jeff.
-How are you guys doing?
+And to help me break that down I’m joined by Dr. Bhatt.
+How are you doing?

 Dr. Bhatt: Doing well, Hayley.
-How are you guys?
+How are you?

-Hayley: I’m doing well, too.
+Hayley: I’m doing well.
 So, I want to jump right into it.
 I think some people know a lot about the opioid epidemic, but others may not really know the backstory.
 Dr. Bhatt, can you give a little background on the epidemic?
 How and when did it start?

 Dr. Bhatt: That probably entails so much more than I’m going to be able to describe in the few moments that we have here today.
 The epidemic has been around, probably in waves over the last few decades, and it’s signified by the amount of deaths we are seeing in our country, and around the world, due to people using opioids.
 I think we saw this back in the 90’s, with an increased amount of prescribing that occurred amongst medical professionals.
 There’s a confluence of influences of why this all happened, and it had to do with recognizing pain more amongst people who were diagnosed with medical illnesses that had pain as a consequence, as well as overzealous marketing done by pharmaceutical companies.
 Physicians and clinicians having to first start out treating people who suffered with pain, and then probably not being educated as doctors on what direction prescribing somebody with opioids could do in terms of the physical dependency and consequences.
 And that probably was due to a lot of misleading marketing and studies that were probably embellished or magnified that did not show the true consequence of what could happen with long-term opioid abuse.
 It resulted in people diverting from prescription drugs to illicit substances when the prescription drugs would get regulated, and as a consequence we often saw people who were physically dependent, and then ultimately using drugs that were not prescribed and having negative effects of overdose and dying, and it’s blown out of proportion since then.